Weekly rides begin in late April and end in late September. Rides are about two hours long with five to 10 riders per group.

 Palgrave : Just north of Albion Hills.
 Meet off Duffy's Lane north of Patterson Side Road.
 Map

-Erin : Meet in the parking lot on Ross St beside the rail trail - just on the north edge of town.
+Erin : Meet in the parking lot on Ross St. beside the rail trail - just on the north edge of town.
 Map

 What to bring

 The club rides are split into six different levels according to rider ability.
-Each level includes a senior rider who leads the group, and a ride sweeper who follows the group and ensures no one gets lost.
+Each level includes a senior rider who volunteers to lead the group, and a ride sweeper who follows the group and ensures no one gets lost.
 All riders in a group are responsible for each other.

 Level Two: This level offers a slightly faster pace for the experienced rider and the trails will include some minor hill climbing and single-track riding through forests.
 The difficulty will be moderate with technical trails kept to a minimum at the beginning of the season.
 This is a social and friendly ride for all ages.
-15+ km.
-Monday night rides in Albion Hills.
+10+ km.